School textbooks in Nepal are “Revised and Updated” regularly…so say the inside of their front covers!

 The good news is, the government is taking some action against one of the many practices by schools to fleece parents.
 According to this May 6 article the government is baring private schools from selling uniforms, stationery, and school bags.
 It’ll be interesting to see if and how long they enforce that since that, in the end, will determine the success of the initiative.

 But of course these little steps, tweaking a little here and tweaking a little there (such as changing the grading system of the national level examination from numbers to letter grades, to give another example) is NOT going to dramatically improve the system and all of a sudden serve a majority of our children.
 I am willing to guess that our current abysmal education system has been and continues to fail over 90% of our children!
-Fail in the sense that, even children with a twelve-year education — forget the others — likely struggle to display any real practical skill apart from the ability to memorize and recall facts and figures.
+Fail in the sense that, even children with a twelve-year education — forget the others — likely struggle to display the mastery of any real practical skill apart from the ability to memorize and recall facts and figures.

 The Science curriculum, as it stands now, is quite open.
 I haven’t looked at the other curricula but I suspect they are as open as well.
 And if teachers are NOT forced to teach to the examinations, I’m pretty sure they’ll stop teaching from those useless textbooks.
 Yes, pretty much all the textbooks I have seen — science and others — are of horrendous quality.